igradeca/Neuro-Myo-PCA/README.md

 |:--:|
 | *3D graph of recorded hand movement from three most important eigenvalues* |

 The image above shows a 3D graph of eigenvalues when a particular movement was made.
-The movement will make a data cluster in someplace on the graph and to detect a movement in real-time, comparing the distance between real-time fetched location with clusters middle one.
+The movement will make a data cluster in someplace on the graph and to detect a movement in real-time, by comparing the distance between real-time fetched location with clusters middle one.
 The one with minimal value will be considered as the right one.

 This project is made for educational and academic purposes.